 Entering a market as an entrepreneur means competing with established businesses, which can be challenging.

-For a newcomer, this competition can be daunting as it requires extra effort and creativity to attract attention and convince customers to try something new.
+This competition can be daunting for a newcomer as it requires extra effort and creativity to attract attention and convince customers to try something new.

 This challenge can also lead to increased marketing costs and the need for unique selling propositions to stand out in a crowded marketplace.